 Assignment 3.
 Preparation of a manuscript from lab work.
 This is an individual piece of coursework.
-(25% total mark) Assignment 4.
+(25% total mark)

+Assignment 4.
 Literature survey.
 Detailed and critical assessment of research problem or topic.
 This is an individual piece of coursework and the candidate will get a choice of topics.
 (50% marks)

-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort